HK-Modding-Preservation/Nosk-Transformation/ReadMe.md

   - “Press any key…” keybind capture
   - Space as default Jump Attack
   - Nosk control set and Fix button
+  - Fixes/Fine tuning to remote system

 ---

 ## Credits
 - Hollow Knight by Team Cherry
+- DebugMod
 - HK Modding API, Satchel.BetterMenus, and the modding community

+## Play Testers

+A huge thanks to the early explorers who helped poke, prod, break, and perfect the Nosk experience:

+* **JoSeBach (@josebach)** — Tested the mod extensively with logs and recordings to debug most of the annoying errors.
+* **Traksu (@traksu)** — Helped me find a lot of early bugs, helped test with recordings.
+* **The Lakitu King (@lakitu1818)** — Helped test early bugs, hoped to showcase the mod/use to troll friends in a video.
+* **Grimm (@gaster_os)** — Helped testing some really early bugs, alongside others.
+* **Viraj (@viraj_khiste_00)** — Helped testing some really early bugs, alongside others.

+If your name isn't mentioned above and you can prove your contribution to the project, please don't hesitate to DM me about it.

 ## Attribution
 - Not required, but appreciated.
 If you feature this mod in videos/streams/posts, a link back to this repo helps others find it.